-The selected plan is a combination of the dredging and beachfill plan and sand source alternatives for the restoration of the North Beach shoreline.
-The Phase 2 portion of the beach berm restoration will complement the Phase I portion, which was completed by DNREC on March 1, 2025.
-For the completion of the Phase 2 berm restoration, approximately 500,000 cubic yards of sand beachfill would be placed along the shoreline of the North Beach extending north from the north Indian River Inlet jetty for approximately 5,000 feet.
+The selected plan is to complete Phase 2 using sand dredged from the Indian River Inlet Ebb Shoal (IRI-EBB A) (Figure 14).
+The dredging would affect approximately 46 acres of bottom in the IRI-Ebb A borrow area.
+Phase 2 will complete the restoration of the berm and dune at North Beach started by Phase 1.
+For the completion of the Phase 2, approximately 500,000 cubic yards of sand would be placed along the shoreline of the North Beach extending north from the north Indian River Inlet jetty for approximately 5,000 feet.
 The construction template will result in a 200 to 250-ft wide berm with an elevation of +9.0 ft NAVD and a foreshore slope of 10H:1V.
 The berm will have a dune on top with an overall dune crest elevation of +16.0 ft NAVD and width of 25 ft with 3H:1V slopes (Figure 16 through Figure 19).
 The installation of dune fencing, crossovers and dune grass plantings would subsequently be conducted.
 An access and staging area will be needed for the contractor.
-Access will be gained from the existing Phase 1 construction at Inlet Road along the east side of the parking lot and staging will extend under the SR1 bridge approach through an opening in the dune along the North Beach.
-The Phase 2 sand would be obtained from the hydraulic dredging of the Indian River Inlet Ebb Shoal (IRI-Ebb A) (Figure 14).
-The dredging would affect approximately 46 acres of bottom in the IRI-Ebb A borrow area during the Phase 2 construction.
-Phase 2 is expected to occur over a two to three month period in duration.
+Access will be gained from the existing Phase 1 construction entrance at Inlet Road along the east side of the parking lot and staging will extend under the SR1 bridge approach through an opening in the dune along the North Beach.
+Phase 2 is expected to occur over a two to three month period.

-The selected plan also includes the periodic nourishment of the North Beach on an as needed basis to supplement the Indian River Inlet sand bypass plant operations to maintain the Phase 2 berm and dune template.
+The selected plan also includes use of IRI Ebb-A and the IRI Flood Shoal (Figure 14) on an as needed basis for periodic nourishment of the North Beach when the sand bypass plant is.
 The required sand quantities may be variable but could be as high as 800,000 cubic yards.
-The sand sources include the Indian River Inlet Ebb Shoal (Ebb-A) and the existing Indian River Inlet Flood Shoal Sand Source (Figure 14).
-Additionally, the portion of the Indian River Inlet Ebb Shoal (Ebb-B) portion including the proposed southern lobe expansion area is considered for future use but requires supplemental environmental compliance approvals upon further investigations for sediment quality, benthic resources, and cultural resources (Figure 14).
+Additionally, the portion IRI Ebb-B including the proposed southern lobe expansion area is considered for future use but requires supplemental environmental compliance approvals upon further investigations for sediment quality, benthic resources, and cultural resources (Figure 14).